YoRyan/openrails-traincontrol/README.md

 4. To test the installation, enable logging within Open Rails and check the log file after startup.
 You should see a startup message like "ATS initialized".

-Instead of modifying the .eng file, you could also Open Rails' include system to overlay the new parameters.
+Instead of modifying the .eng file, you could also use Open Rails' include system to overlay the new parameters.
 To do this, create an `OpenRails` directory in the engine folder.
 Then, create a .eng file with the same filename as the .eng file you would otherwise modify, and format it like so:

 ```